Field of Dreams – Dr. Henry Noble Willis – Part II

 A Willis-Rankin connection … with a foray into history

 No, I am not talking about the Willis-Rankin connection in our immediate household.
 Instead, this is about a man named James Lee Rankin.
-However, the story begins with Gary’s father, Noble Sensor Willis.
+However, the story begins with my husband Gary’s father, Noble Sensor Willis.

 Noble was a native of Wilmington, Delaware, but wound up in the deep south during World War II.
 On June 13, 1942, he graduated from the Navigation School, Gulf Coast Air Corps Training Center, at Kelly Field in San Antonio, Texas.
 His “Certificate of Proficiency” was signed by “D. H. Rankin, Captain, A.A.F., Secretary.”[1]
 “A.A.F.” stands for Army Air Force.